KashishPrakash/CSN_232_Starve_Free_Reader_Writer_Problem/README.md

 }
 ```
 The process_state variable represents whether the process is blocked or active.
 If it is true then process is active and if it is false then it is in inactive state.
+The next_process variable stores the next process
+Other variables can also bhi defined but only necessary variables are mentioned

 ## Waiting Queue Implementation